Required Documentation for Requesting an Immigration Document

 - Minimum living expenses

-*Note: Figures for degree programs that begin in the summer do not include any estimates for summer expenses.
+*Note: Figures do not reflect final costs.
+Summer expenses are not included in the estimates.
 Estimates for programs shorter than 9 months cover the entire duration of the program.

 The amount of funding each student must show varies by academic program, by immigration status, and if the student is accompanied by a spouse and/or child(ren):